 The reality of probate, unfortunately, is that it is not fast.
 It is a slow process.

-Typically, it takes six months from the time the probate application is submitted to the time where the probate is closed.
+Typically, it takes six months from the time the probate application is submitted to the time when the probate is closed.
 And that is only if everything goes according to plan.
 We usually estimate that clients should be prepared to expect six to eight months.